Remmeauth/Documentation/RemmeProtocolTechPaper.md

 Each account can send structured Actions to other accounts and may define scripts to handle Actions when they are received.
 The Remme Protocol software gives each account its own private database which can only be accessed by its own action handlers.
 Action handling scripts can also send Actions to other accounts.
 The combination of Actions and automated action handlers is how Remme Protocol defines smart contracts.

 To support parallel execution, each account can also define any number of scopes within their database.
-The BPs will schedule transaction in such a way that there is no conflict over memory access to scopes and therefore they can be executed in parallel.
+The BPs will schedule transactions in such a way that there is no conflict over memory access to scopes and therefore they can be executed in parallel.

 ## Role-Based Permission Management

 Permission management involves determining whether or not an Action is properly authorized.
 The simplest form of permission management is checking that a transaction has the required signatures, but this implies that required signatures are already known.
 Generally, authority is bound to individuals or groups of individuals and is often compartmentalized.
 The Remme Protocol software provides a declarative permission management system that gives accounts fine-grained and high-level control over who can do what and when.

 It is critical that authentication and permission management be standardized and separated from the business logic of the application.
-This enables tools to be developed to manage permissions in a general-purpose manner and also provide significant opportunities for performance optimization.
+This enables tools to be developed to manage permissions in a general-purpose manner and also provides significant opportunities for performance optimization.

 Every account may be controlled by any weighted combination of other accounts and private keys.
 This creates a hierarchical authority structure that reflects how permissions are organized in reality and makes multi-user control over accounts easier than ever.
-Multi-user control is the single biggest contributor to security, and, when used properly, it can greatly reduce the risk of theft due to hacking.
+Multi-user control is the single biggest contributor to security, and, when managed properly, can greatly reduce the risk of theft due to hacking.

 The Remme Protocol software allows accounts to define what combination of keys and/or accounts can send a particular Action type to another account.
 For example, it is possible to have one key for a user's social media account and another for access to the exchange.
 It is even possible to give other accounts permission to act on behalf of a user's account without assigning them keys.

 ### Named Permission Levels

-Using the Remme Protocol software, accounts can define named permission levels each of which can be derived from higher level named permissions.
+Using the Remme Protocol software, accounts can define named permission levels, each of which can be derived from higher level named permissions.
 Each named permission level defines an authority; authority is a threshold multi-signature check consisting of keys and/or named permission levels of other accounts.
 For example, an account's "Friend" permission level can be set for an Action on the account to be controlled equally by any of the account's friends.

 ### Permission Mapping